eavestn/cloud-migration-guidebook/README.md

 #### What Is Successful Software?

-I aim to deliver software that I classify as good - software that has met several criteria.
+I aim to deliver software that I classify as good - software that succeeds.
 I wrote a [high-level article about the definition of "good" a few years ago](https://medium.com/@eavestn/the-software-definition-of-good-c8c435212aff); and, while I believe in the soft qualities defined in that article, I also believe - when defining success - a real definition of success is _measurable_.
 Before you read this book - before you consider adopting these strategies - you should make sure you are aligned with my definition of good software.
 If you disagree with my defintion of good software, then you should stop reading.

-My sole motivation is not the exit.
 I don't define success as getting acquired.
-That shallow definition develops a reputation for Engineering unscalable products that fail to meet revenue expectations or integration expectations after acquisition.
-I want to develop software that makes an obscene amount of cash, for a cheaply as possible, as quickly as possible, as stably as possible, as predictably as possible, and as extensibly as possible.
+That shallow definition (and target) has a reputation for delivering unscalable products that fail to meet revenue expectations or integration expectations after acquisition (that's why Merger and Acquisition (M&A) Consulting in technology is a business).
+I define software as successful if it is cheap, fast, stable, understandable, replaceable, and extensible.
+These are all measurable qualities of software.
+Notice in this definition I don't list Product qualities.
+I define software as successful if it enables a Product team to make informed decisions about what the Product should do and if the software can rapidly change to support those findings.
+I define successful software as software that does not debilitate an organization from pivoting.

+Measuring the right thing and using those metrics as a launching off point for deeper conversations is something I address in [**Metrics**](#metrics).
+Those measurable qualities above as - though they enable usability and relevance - are not themselves quantifying success in terms of "makes me the most money".
+Those are natural consequences of measuring the right thing, but not the thing that is measured to dictate technological choices.

 When I define success measurably, I can evaluate whether or not I have succeeded.
 I can also evaluate whether or not I should change my strategy.
 When something is unmeasurable, I cannot make informed decisions and therefore it is dangerous.

 I also define software as the team that builds it.
-I want a team that ....
+I want a team that .... predictable

-I'll write more about the pitfalls of measurements in [**Metrics**](#metrics), however ....
+I'll write more about the pitfalls of measurements in , however ....

 ### To Cloud or Not To Cloud